Meta-Learning via Classifier(-free) Diffusion Guidance: HyperLDM: Task-conditional Diffusion of Hypernetwork Latents

 \subsection{Classifier-Free Guidance for Meta-Learning}

-The classifier guidance technique presented in Section \ref{section:classguidance} can be also adopted together with diffusion models.
-Even in the case of conditional diffusion models, the gradient of an auxiliary classifier (or CLIP encoder) can be added during sampling to induce an effect similar to GAN truncation \citep{brock_large_2018}, producing samples that are less diverse but of higher quality.
-Here, we showcase how the same technique can be adopted when generating adapted base network weights conditioned on task representations, tuning the temperature of sampling to reduce variance and increase base network performance.
+To improve the quality of sampled networks, the classifier guidance technique presented in Section \ref{section:classguidance} can be also combined together with diffusion models.
+The gradient of an auxiliary classifier (or CLIP encoder) can be added during sampling to induce an effect similar to GAN truncation \citep{brock_large_2018}, producing samples that are less diverse but of higher quality.

-The classifier-free guidance technique \citep{ho_classifier-free_2021, nichol_glide_2022} allows us to leverage a conditional diffusion model to perform the same tempered sampling as above, without the auxiliary classifier.
+The classifier-free guidance technique \citep{ho_classifier-free_2021, nichol_glide_2022} allows us to leverage a conditional diffusion model to obtain the same effect as above, without the auxiliary classifier.
 To do so, we train the conditional network $\epsilon_\psi(z^t,t,e_i)$ to also model the unconditional case $\epsilon_\psi(z^t,t)$.
 One way of doing this is with \textit{conditioning dropout}, simply dropping the conditional input $e_i$ for a certain percentage of training samples, inputting zeros instead.
 We can then sample at each diffusion iteration with

 For $\gamma = 0$, this recovers the unconditional diffusion model, while for $\gamma = 1$ it recovers the standard task-conditional model.
 For $\gamma > 1$, we instead obtain the classifier-free guidance effect, which we show results in the sampling of latent vectors $\hat{z}_i$ corresponding to higher-performing task-conditional network weights $h(\hat{z}_i, \psi) = \hat{W}_i$.
 We point to a more in-depth discussion on classifier-free guidance and its connection to score matching in Appendix \ref{appendix:class-free}.